Harry Darling

-Club career
+Career

 Cambridge United

 Darling joined Cambridge United at the age of 12, but left a year later.
 After being spotted again playing for Newmarket Town's youth team, he rejoined the club in 2015.
 Darling joined the first team for pre-season ahead of the 2016–17 campaign.
-On 8 November 2016, he made his debut in a 2–0 EFL Trophy defeat to Scunthorpe United.
+He signed his first professional contract with the club in October 2016. and on 8 November 2016, he made his debut in a 2–0 EFL Trophy defeat to Scunthorpe United.
+He signed for Bishop's Stortford on a one-month loan in January 2017.

-He signed his first professional contract with the club in October 2016.
-On 8 August 2017, Darling started in a 4–1 EFL Cup defeat at Bristol Rovers.
+On 8 August 2017, Darling started in a 4–1 EFL Cup defeat at Bristol Rovers, and extended his contract with the club until 2021 shortly after.
+Darling joined Hampton & Richmond Borough on a month-long loan on 9 September 2017, and later joined Royston Town on loan in November 2017.
 He made his full league debut for the club on 13 January 2018 in a 0–0 draw against Mansfield Town.
+Darling joined East Thurrock United on a one-month loan in March 2018, having made 5 appearances for Cambridge so far in the 2017–18 season.

 On 17 August 2019, he scored his first professional goal, an 86th-minute winner against Colchester United.

 Milton Keynes Dons

 On 22 January 2021, Darling joined EFL League One club Milton Keynes Dons for an undisclosed fee, and made his debut four days later in a 0–1 home defeat to Charlton Athletic.
-Despite only being with the club since the January transfer window, he was named MK Dons' Young Player of the Year for the 2020–21 season after just 21 appearances.
+Despite only being with the club since the January transfer window, he was named MK Dons' Young Player of the Year for the 2020–21 season having made just 21 appearances.

 On 31 August 2021, whilst captaining the side, Darling scored his first goal for the club, on his 100th start as a professional, in a 2–1 EFL Trophy group stage win away over Burton Albion.
 He scored his first league goal on 27 November 2021, in a 4–0 away win over Morecambe.

 After an impressive first full season at the club in which he scored 10 goals in all competitions from centre-back, Darling was named in both the EFL League One Team of the Season and PFA Team of the Year for 2021–22 alongside teammate Scott Twine.

 Swansea City

 On 18 June 2022, Darling signed for EFL Championship club Swansea City on a three-year deal for an undisclosed fee, reuniting with former coach Russell Martin.
+On 16 June 2025, Swansea City announced Darling had left the club after his contract expired.

+Norwich City

+On 16 June 2025, Darling signed for fellow EFL Championship club Norwich City on a three-year deal with an option of an additional year upon his Swansea City contract expiring on 30 June.

+On 16th August 2025, Darling scored his first goal for the club with a header away at Portsmouth.